 Medicare Advantage: This is all-in-one coverage offered by private health insurance companies that are approved by the federal government program.
-Medicare Advantage plans include Parts A, B and usually D.
+Medicare Advantage plans include Parts A and B and usually drug coverage.

 Medicare Advantage plans must follow rules set by the federal Medicare program and must cover all of the same services that Original Medicare covers.
 But those rules can change annually, and Medicare Advantage plans are allowed to cover additional services.